Opulent. Peach. Elbow.

 Other words that also made the list: Becoming, Bungalow, Conflate, Dulcet, Elixir, Glamour, Panacea, Ripple, Summery, Umbrella.

 That’s a pretty comprehensive list, at least from the Lingoda team.
-Now it’s your turn.
-What’s your favourite word in English?
-Let us know over on our social channels!
+What’s your favorite word in English?